noaione/yuusha-shoukan-ln/sources/v07/chapter3.md

 [...Errr, you see.]

-What I’m going to report to Lilia-san this time is that Kuro and Isis-san has become my lovers...Well, it’s related to my private relationships, so it’s not like I’m obligated to report it, but I thought I should properly explain it to Lilia-san before she becomes astonished after finding out later.
+What I’m going to report to Lilia-san this time is that Kuro and Isis-san has become my lovers...
+Well, it’s related to my private relationships, so it’s not like I’m obligated to report it, but I thought I should properly explain it to Lilia-san before she becomes astonished after finding out later.
 I explained to Lilia-san, who was tilting her head at me, that after I became lovers with Kuro,